 - When you expand your business, you’re more likely to increase your market share

-- You’re more likely to expand your professional network, which could open doors to new opportunities
+- You’re more likely to broaden your professional network, which could open doors to new opportunities

 …Just to name a few.

-With the rise of independent eCommerce stores and borderless marketplaces, it’s safe to say that competition has gotten rougher over the last decade.
+With the rise of independent eCommerce stores and borderless marketplaces, competition has definitely gotten rougher over the last decade.

-However, for many small and medium-sized organizations building an international marketing plan for the first time, find it a daunting task.
-This is especially true if you don’t have the expertise, resources, or budget to do the groundwork to launch and manage these kinds of marketing campaigns.
+However, for many small and medium-sized organizations building an international marketing plan for the first time, this is often a daunting task.
+More so if you don’t have the expertise, resources, or budget to launch and manage these kinds of marketing campaigns.

 Your starting point should be creating a multilingual website.
-It’s an essential part of any international strategy.
 However, manually translating your website can be both timely and costly.

 That’s where an easy-to-use plugin like Weglot comes in handy.

 For instance, one entrepreneur’s motivation might be to test the waters with a foreign distributor.
-Whereas for another, it could be simultaneously selling to different countries that all speak the same language.
+For another, it could be selling to different countries that all speak the same language.

-That being said, here’s some general advice on the application of marketing principles you can use to form your international marketing plan…
+Here’s some advice you can use to form your international marketing plan: